SebasZwolf/zcomps-monorepo/packages/vue-recursion/README.md

 - ~~There's no longer a `chain` property on slot props, this property caused some rerenders that affected performance.
 It may be added back in the future if said performance issues get fixed~~
 - the `chain` property is back; use with caution
 - Exports are now `cjs` and `esm` rather than `umd`
+- This package is now part of a monorepo of renderless components [zcomps-monorepo](https://github.com/SebasZwolf/zcomps-monorepo.git).
+However, this should not represent any change for the user
+- Also, we changed `\t` into `  ` in the `README.md`.
+It look better, doesnt' it?